Pageboy/notes/docs/InDesign/Using-Book-Panel-in-InDesign.md

 ---
-hide:
- - navigation
 tags:
   - design
   - typography
   - indesign
+title: Using the Book Panel in InDesign
+date: 2025-02-16
+updated: 2025-02-25
 ---

 **Combining sections and chapters into one book**